 Vincent: Well yeah, I mean, he's our sheriff and she's our girl.

-It's pretty heartwarming to see all the effort Fargo puts into the Nathan Stark Memorial Hall.
+"Show Me the Mummy", it's pretty heartwarming to see all the effort Fargo puts into the Nathan Stark Memorial Hall.
 It shows just how much he idolized his late boss.

 In "The Story of O2," in addition to her other problems, Jo's house is destroyed by a malfunctioning rocket.
 She moves into an open jail cell, but Carter won't have it.
 He tells her to get her stuff so she can move into his house's spare room.

 "Sarah would enjoy the company.
 I would enjoy the company."